NBA on NBC: Criticisms

-The end of The NBA on NBC
+Loss of rights to ABC/ESPN

-Upon the expiration of NBC Sports' contract with the NBA in 2002, the league signed a broadcast television rights agreement with ABC, which began airing games in the 2002–03 season.
-NBC had made a four-year, US$1.3 billion bid in the spring of 2002 to renew its NBA rights, but the league instead made six-year deals worth $4 billion with ESPN, ABC, and TNT.
+Upon the expiration of NBC Sports' contract with the NBA in 2002, the NBA signed a broadcast television rights agreement with ABC, which began airing games in the 2002–03 season.
+NBC had made a four-year, US$1.3 billion bid in the spring of 2002 to renew its NBA rights, but the NBA instead made the initial six-year deals worth $4 billion with ESPN, ABC, and TNT.

-Simply put, NBC could not compete with the combined broadcast and cable deal that Disney had with ESPN and ABC.
-To put things into proper perspective, when NBC's relationship with the NBA ended in 2002, their only cable properties then were CNBC and MSNBC.
-The major leagues receive more money from cable than broadcast, due to the dual revenue stream of subscriptions and ad revenue.
-Additionally, NBC lost $35 million because of the failure of the XFL the previous year.
-As Charles Barkley summed it up during halftime of Game 1 of the 2002 NBA Finals "If y'all hadn't wasted all that money on the XFL, y'all would still have basketball."
+The new media deal at the time highly incentivized airing games on cable television.
+The major leagues received more money from cable than broadcast, due to the dual revenue stream of subscriptions and ad revenue.
+NBC could not compete with the combined broadcast and cable deal that Disney had with ESPN and ABC.
+When NBC's relationship with the NBA ended, their only cable properties then were CNBC and MSNBC.
 Whereas NBC normally televised 33 regular season games per year, ABC would generally air fewer than 20 regular season games annually.
-According to NBA Commissioner David Stern, the reduced number of network telecasts was at the league's own request since the NBA believed that they would get a higher audience for a single game (in contrast to NBC's tripleheaders).
-From 2002 to 2006, the NBA's ratings on broadcast television (ABC) dropped almost a full ratings point (from nearly a 3.0 average rating to just above a 2.0 rating).
-NBC averaged a 5.5 average rating during the 2002 NBA Playoffs.
-ABC averaged a 3.3 average rating for the 2005 NBA Playoffs.
+According to NBA Commissioner David Stern, the reduced number of network telecasts was at the NBA's own request since the NBA believed that they would get a higher audience for a single game (in contrast to NBC's tripleheaders).
+The NBA saw its NBC ratings for the regular season fall from 4.3 in 1999 to 3.0 in 2000.
+Meanwhile, the playoff ratings dipped from 6.5 to 4.9.